jazzfool/reclutch/README.md

 event.cleanup(); // this doesn't do anything; our listener hasn't seen these events so they aren't cleaned up.

-// here is how listeners respond to events. for num in listener.peek() {
+// here is how listeners respond to events. for num in event.peek(listener) {
     print!("{} ", num);
 } // prints: "1 2 "

 event.cleanup(); // this removes the "1" and "2" events we pushed because all the listeners have seen them.

-std::mem::drop(listener); // you should do this if you're not using a listener so it doesn't hold back cleanup.
+event.remove_listener(listener); // you should do this if you're not using a listener so it doesn't hold back cleanup.
 ```